derkan/nlog/README.md

 - Structured logging
   - Logs with levels
 - Minimal memory allocs
-- No dependencies.
+- No dependencies
+- `Hook` support
-- But you can bring your own json encoder for serializing objects and define any per a formatter
+- But you can bring your own `json encoder` for serializing objects and define it for a formatter
 - No reflection for high performance
-- Includes file rotater log writer with compress support
+- Includes `file rotater` log writer with compress support
 - Has a loader from `yaml` formatted config file
 - Sub logger support

 ## Logging concept

 ![Logging concept](concept.png)

 - Writer is after formatter, so for `nlog` will not build format message for each writer.
 It will build format only once and use it in all writers assigned to it.
 - You can assign logging level for your formatter.
 If user log level is too detail, formatter will not format message and will not log it.